-Directive No. 1999/5/EC of the European Parliament and of the Council of 9 March 1999 on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity (the R&TTE Directive) shall be replaced, with effect on 13th June 2016 by Directive 2014/53/EU of the European Parliament and of the Council of 16 April 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/5/EC (the RED Directive).
+Directive No. 1999/5/EC on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity (the R&TTE Directive) was replaced, with effect on 13th June 2016 by Directive 2014/53/EU of the European Parliament and of the Council of 16 April 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/5/EC (the RED Directive).

-The new directive will introduce a number of changes to concern consideration of conformity and the operation of radio equipment, among them:
+The new directive introduces a number of changes concerning consideration of conformity and the operation of radio equipment, among them:

-1. Only radio equipment will now fall under the directive.
-Terminal telecommunications equipment will now be regulated only by general directives for electrical and electronic equipment.
+1. Only radio equipment will now fall under the Directive.
+Terminal telecommunications equipment remains to be regulated by general directives for electrical equipment.

 2. Equipment under 9 kHz will now be considered radio equipment.

 3. The requirement that the type of equipment is defined, including relation to software.

 4. Obligations are laid down not only for manufacturer, authorised representative and importer, but also for distributor.